 Information We Collect

-EDAS uses the Constant Contact platform as our customer relationship management system (CRMS) to organise our community of members, supporters and prospects, as well as our service to send out email bulletins.
+EDAS uses the Constant Contact platform as our customer relationship management system (CRMS) to organise our community of members and other opted in parties, as well as our service to send out email bulletins.
 You can read more about that company, features and policies at www.constantcontact.com.
 You can also access its Privacy Statement and Terms and Conditions here.

-You can provide us with information about yourself, such as your name and e-mail address, by registering with www.edas.org.uk (including by “following,” “liking,” linking your account to www.edas.org.uk, etc., on a third party website or network).
+You can provide us with information about yourself, such as your name and e-mail address, by contacting us via www.edas.org.uk.
+This can also be completed through the Google Drive hosted membership enquiry form and by subscribing to receive email bulletins via www.contrantcontact.com as linked on www.edas.org.uk.
 If you correspond with us by email, we may retain the content of your email messages, your email address and our responses.
 We may also retain any messages you send through www.edas.org.uk.
-You may provide us with information in user content you post to www.edas.org.uk.

 Newsletter and Website Registration